 Everyone assessed as requiring a nursing home to meet their nursing needs is entitled to a weekly contribution from the NHS regardless of their income or savings.
 This is paid directly to the nursing home.

-Find out about NHS funded nursing care (opens in new window)
+Find out about NHS funded nursing care (external link)

 You may be entitled to financial support from the council to cover some of the remaining cost if you're assessed as requiring a nursing home.
 You'll get help to fill out a financial assessment form to see if you qualify for financial help.

 How can I request help from the council with the costs?